 The television industry is already experiencing a new phenomenon called Geotargeting.
 With this, it can package its content and target to a specific audience in a particular area or region.

 Concerted studies and efforts are going on globally so that a channel could simultaneously air different ads created for different target segments, areas or regions while broadcasting a particular program live or recorded.

-The ads and the content will be catered and targeted to a specific audience with a demography in mind which was agreed earlier by the advertiser.
+The ads and the content will be designed and targeted to a specific audience with a demography in mind as agreed by the advertiser.

 Laughing Radio: A long time neglected medium is now witnessing a turnaround and is now at the pinnacle.
 It was truly magical.
 If you commute to work or elsewhere in a car the radio comes handy.
-It is a pet of SMB's and professionals alike.
-Though the 'ad recall' is still a challenge for the advertiser they are happy.
-Radio is having its last say and it will laugh up all the way top.
+It is the pet of SMB's and local businesses.
+Though the 'ad recall' is still a challenge for the advertisers, radio is having its last say and it is going to laugh up all the way top.

-Digital & Online: A minnow according to the conventional media guys, digital & online has caught up the attention of users and advertisers alike.
+Digital & Online: Digital & online has caught up the attention of users and advertisers alike.
 Analytics is the 'ace' here as the advertiser can now measure the reach of his ad and analyze its return in dollar terms.
-That's a cherry on the cake for being digital.
+That's the cherry on the cake for being digital & online.